Witness the Cherry Blossom & Have the Best Time of your Life in Washington DC

 What to Do

-There are also a few events planned around the festival, most notably the Opening Ceremony, scheduled for 5 PM at the Warner Theatre on March 25th.
-The ceremony is a showcase for various artistic performances, and this year, there will be a special performance by Shigeyama Kyogen , to keep the theme of Japanese-American relations alive and strong.
-Kyogen is a world-renowned form of traditional Japanese theater.
-It is a kind of spoken drama that is based upon laughter and comedy.
-There will also be a kite festival on April 1st as well and the Cherry Blossom Festival Parade, scheduled for April 8th.
+There are also a few events planned around the festival, most notably the Opening Ceremony at the Warner Theatre on March 24th.
+The ceremony is a showcase for various artistic performances from world-renowned artist to keep the theme of Japanese-American relations alive and strong.
+There will also be the Anacostia River Festival on April 15th as well and the Cherry Blossom Festival Parade, scheduled for April 14th.
 Visit the following link to find Washington DC bus tickets. http://www.gotobus.com/washingtondc/

 Be sure to keep an eye on the National Park Service’s weather reports, as well as any local D.C. forecasts, so you can be sure to pick the most beautiful days to see the cherry blossoms.
 Spring Blossoms to Life in Washington, D.C.
 Currently, Washington’s weather is staying around the low 60s, which is a good sign for a beautiful Spring!
 On GotoBus.com, you will be able to find many bus ticket plus hotel travel packages that will ensure that you get the best vacation possible at the most reasonable prices.
 Have an amazing time watching spring arrive!